Fighting rages across Gaza amid revival of truce talks | Law-Order

 In the southern Gaza Strip city of Khan Younis, Israeli forces continued to blockade the two main hospitals, and tanks shelled areas in the middle and eastern areas of the territory.
 Palestinian health officials said an Israeli air strike killed nine people in Bani Suhaila near Khan Younis, while another air strike killed four people in Al-Maghazi camp in the central Gaza Strip.

-"We've had enough, we sleep and wake up dreaming of a ceasefire that will end the war and preserve the lives of whoever remains in Gaza," he said, refusing to give a name fearing Israeli reprisals.
+Facing fierce international pressure, Israel says it is doing all it can to minimize harm to civilians as it battles militants in an urban battlefield.
+Netanyahu said that around 200 gunmen have so far been killed at Al Shifa hospital and that hundreds more had surrendered.

+"No hospital in the world looks like this.
+This is what a house of terrorists looks like," Netanyahu said at a news conference in Jerusalem.
+Hamas denies having a military presence at the hospital and its spokespeople have said those killed there were civilians.

+The Israeli military said that weapons were found at the hospital and that "Several compounds used to launch anti-tank missiles and where snipers operated were struck by IAF aircraft" in the Rimal neighbourhood near Shifa.
+EASTER

 At Gaza City's The Holy Family Church some Christian Palestinians took part in a sombre Easter service.
 "My wish is that they leave us alone and that we go back to our lands and children," said Winnie Tarazzi, a Gaza woman praying at the church.

 Gaza's population comprises an estimated 1,000 Christians, most of whom are Greek Orthodox.

-The Israeli military (IAF) said forces operating in Al Shifa killed gunmen barricading the area and had found weapons.
-"Several compounds used to launch anti-tank missiles and where snipers operated were struck by IAF aircraft" in the Rimal neighbourhood near Shifa, the military said.

-It added that forces killed 15 gunmen in the central Gaza Strip and several in Khan Younis, including near Al-Amal hospital.
-Israel said it killed and detained hundreds of Hamas and Islamic Jihad gunmen at Al Shifa during a raid.
-Hamas and medical staff deny any armed presence inside medical facilities, accusing Israel of killing and arresting civilians.
+In the peace talks, Hamas also wants hundreds of thousands of Palestinians who were displaced from Gaza City and surrounding areas southward during the first stage of the war to be allowed back north.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)